ZationServer/zation-documentation/main.md

 Zation is an application server framework which lets you build fast, real-time, secure and scalable backends.
 You can scale it on more CPU cores or machines/instances.
-It's ideal for creating real-time apps e.g mobile apps with react-native, multiplayer games or real-time statistic apps.
+It's ideal for creating real-time apps, e.g. mobile apps with react-native, multiplayer games or real-time statistic apps.
 The Zation API is providing lots of functions, like a big toolbox and is well structured and documented.
 The complete framework has full typescript and promises support.
 Also its easy to use which lets you build very quickly big backends.